Is Etoro a Scam?

 FIRSTLY ...
 WHY DID I WANT TO KNOW?

-I'm not financially trained - I was just looking for ways to make money with the little money I had.
 I'd been watching videos about High Frequency Trading - in case you don't know, that's about those physicists and intense mathematicians who have been writing code (bots) for big banks which trades automatically and makes millions every day.

 (Please remember that all trading involves risk!
 Only risk capital you’re prepared to lose.
 Past performance is not an indication of future results.
 This content is for educational purposes only and is not investment advice.)